Vaughn Grissom Player Props: Braves vs. Astros

 Vaughn Grissom At The Plate

-- In six of seven games this season, Grissom has had at least one hit, including one game with multiple hits.
+- Grissom has gotten a hit in seven of eight games this season (87.5%), with multiple hits twice.

-- He has not gone deep in his seven games this season.
+- In eight games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.